Władysław Syrokomla: Legacy

 While majority of sources refer to him as a "Polish poet", his legacy is best understood in the context of the multicultural Polish-Lithuanian identity.
-His birthplace was located within the former Grand Duchy of Lithuania, and he referred to himself as a Lithuanian when expressing own regional identity.
-Syrokomla also identified himself with the land of modern Belarus and its people.
+His birthplace was located within the former Grand Duchy of Lithuania, and he referred to himself as a Lithuanian when expressing his identity.

+In his book Wycieczki po Litwie w promieniach od Wilna ('Picnics from Vilnius throughout Lithuania') from 1857–1860, Syrokomla wrote the following:Another village near the manor is called Lelionys.
+On Sunday, a slightly more upbeat life buzzed in it.
+The inn could hear the noise of revelers.
+Girls and children were running in the street, shouting in Lithuanian.
+Unfortunately, the Lithuanian language is incomprehensible to us, who write historical poems of Lithuania.
+The Lithuanian villager turns out to be more civilized than us.
+In addition to his native Lithuanian language, he understands Polish well and explains it well.On the right, behind Airėnai, you can see the beautiful Geisiškės manor with a Gothic-style palace, which now belongs to the Giedraičiai dukes.
+This manor and the adjacent Europe or Eirope manor are former Jesuit properties.
+These two estates are separated by a beautiful lake with a small stream flowing out of it.
+Along it there is a dam covered with brambles and a mill.
+How I wanted to ask the villager something, but he did not understand me and answered with one word "Nesuprantu" [I don't understand].
+I, a Lithuanian in the land of Lithuanians, couldn't talk to a Lithuanian!However, according to a Belarusian source, Syrokomla also identified himself with the land of modern Belarus and its people.
 During Syrokomla's burial ceremony, the Lithuanian poet Edvardas Jokūbas Daukša emphasized that while Syrokomla was influenced by Polish culture, he was a Lithuanian poet, closest to Lithuania after Adam Mickiewicz.
 Teofil Lenartowicz wrote a memorial poem on his death referring to him as a "lirnik Litewski" (Lithuanian lyricist).
 His works were often translated into Lithuanian and Belarusian languages.

 In modern Belarus, he is being praised for depicting the life of 19th century Belarus and for his ethnographic research of Belarusians.
-In his publications, Syrokomla supported the Belarusian language and the Belarusian theatre plays by the playwright Vincent Dunin-Marcinkievič.
+In his publications, Syrokomla supported the Belarusian language and the Belarusian theatre plays by the playwright Vintsent Dunin-Martsinkyevich.

-In Belarus, there are streets named after W. Syrokomla (vulica Uladzislava Syrakomli) in Minsk, Hrodna and in smaller towns Navahrudak, Niasvizh, Pinsk, Vaukavysk, Maladzechna and Pruzhany.
+In Belarus, there are streets named after W. Syrokomla (vulica Uladzislava Syrakomli) in Minsk, Grodno and in smaller towns Novogrudok, Nyasvizh, Pinsk, Vawkavysk, Maladzyechna and Pruzhany.
 In Smolhava a school is named after Syrokomla.

 In Warsaw's residential district Bródno (city district Warszawa-Targówek) there are two streets dedicated to the poet: Ludwik Kondratowicz St and Władysław Syrokomla St.

 In Vilnius, a Polish-language school of the Polish minority in Lithuania is named after him.